cypress-io/cypress-example-todomvc/readme.md

 * Open the Cypress App -- just double click the app here: `/Applications/Cypress.app`.
 * Authorize GitHub access to your account **(Note: this requires direct authorization from the Cypress team during Beta to allow your account email.)**
-* Add the `examples-react-travis-ci` directory into Cypress by clicking the `+` icon
+* Add the `cypress-example-todomvc` directory into Cypress by clicking the `+` icon
 * Click on the project, and you'll see the `Server is Running` message.
 * Click on `http://localhost:2020`.
 * Click `Run All Tests` inside of Cypress

 ![project](https://cloud.githubusercontent.com/assets/1268976/9286780/adad94b8-42c9-11e5-9a67-df7abb87fac0.gif)

-After adding `examples-react-travis-ci` to Cypress, Cypress will generate a `cypress.json` file here:
+After adding `cypress-example-todomvc` to Cypress, Cypress will generate a `cypress.json` file here:

 ```
-examples-react-travis-ci/cypress.json
+cypress-example-todomvc/cypress.json
 ```

 This file contains your unique `projectId`, and any specific Cypress configuration you add.